v-viksur/architecture-center/docs/microservices/gateway.md

-# Implement an API gateway for microservices
+# Designing microservices: API gateways

 When there are many backend services, how does a client know where they're located and how to reach them?
 What happens when new services are created, or an existing service is modified?